-As we talk about money in the Bible, it’s one of the topics that is talked about over and over and over again.
-The first thing I want you to understand is that it’s not about the amount of money we give God.
-It is about our relationship with God.
-God wants a relationship with you, and He wants you to pray for boldness.
-And in that moment, sometimes He will ask you to give financially.
-But come back to, it is not about how much you give.
-It is the way you give.
+As we talk about money in the Bible, it’s one of the topics that is talked about over and over again.
+The first thing I want you to understand is that it’s not about the amount of money we give God; it is about our relationship with Him.
+God wants a relationship with you, and He wants you to pray for boldness, and in that moment, sometimes He will ask you to give financially.
+But come back to because it is not about how much you give; it is about the way you give.
 God loves a cheerful giver!
-And because He was a cheerful giver, He wants you to give because you love Him, because you are passionate about where He is working and you want to be involved.
+And because He was a cheerful giver, He wants you to give because you love Him, because you are passionate about where He is working in your life, and you want to be involved.

-As we close today I’d like to challenge you.
-I’d like to challenge you, if you’ve been lying to God in an area of your life—maybe you said you’d pray for someone and you didn’t, or you’re claiming to give more than you are—maybe it’s something else, and I don’t know what it is.
-I want you to spend time this week, and I want you to say, “God, please forgive me,” and give that to Him, and then make things right with God.
+As we close today, I’d like to challenge you.
+If you’ve been lying to God in an area of your life—maybe you said you’d pray for someone and you didn’t, or you’re claiming to give more than you are—maybe it’s something else, and I don’t know what it is.
+I want you to spend time this week, and I want you to say, “God, please forgive me,” and give that to Him, and then make things right with Him.
 I also want you to pray for boldness.
-I encourage you to pray this prayer that is in Acts chapter 4: “God, give us boldness for Your glory.”
+I encourage you to pray this prayer that is in Acts chapter 4:29 “ ‘Lord … give us, your servants, great boldness’ ” (NLT).
 And that boldness will look like amazing things!
 God will ask you to go outside your comfort zone.
 He will ask you to give financially.
 He will ask you to give of your time and your talents.
-But if you pray for boldness and you are willing to be used, God will use you for great things.
+If you pray for boldness and you are willing to be used, God will use you for great things.